 “Empathic listening takes time, but it doesn’t take anywhere near as much time as it takes to back up and correct misunderstandings when you’re already miles down the road . . .”Stephen covey

 One of the most crucial leadership skills is active listening, which requires empathy.
-This is because active listeners truly want to understand and relate to the person they’re talking to.
+This is because the goal of active listeners is understanding and relating to the person they’re talking to.
 As a result, employees feel like their leaders care about their thoughts, feelings, and emotions.

 To do this: